 Jo Ellen: Absolutely.
 In fact, every story could benefit from the lenses of race, sexuality, gender and class.
 One way our journalists try to get at those intersections is to talk to people most impacted by them--women in detention centers, for example, or on reservations, or living in rural areas.
 It's a bigger problem to reach an audience that is similarly diverse.

-On the business side, most news organizations now are making their budget by appealing to a very deep but narrow audience.
+On the business side, most non-profit news organizations now are making their budget by appealing to a very deep but narrow audience.
 These are the people who donate, share, comment, etc. These audiences are usually pretty homogeneous as well.
 Readers of a feminist blog, for example, may be white women ages 16-36 who identify as queer-positive, or black women ages 24-38 who identify as queer-positive, or white women ages 45-70 who identify as either straight or lesbian (I'm drawing from real sites).
 However, the same blog won't capture all of those demographics.
 Their audiences are siloed.

 One of the main reasons we are experimenting with editorial collaborations is to merge these siloed audiences.
 If we place 10 stories on one site, and drive all their audiences to the same site, with the same hashtag, then we hope we will get a conversation going among the different audiences.
 It's hard to measure success on that score without some pretty fancy analytics, but we definitely see some cross-pollination.
 We'd like to do a lot more of that.